m0r6aN/Lauren_Bays_Beauty/bayless_beauty_content_draft.md

 **Headline:** Begin Your Journey

-**Call to Action:** Ready to experience the Bayless Beauty difference?
+**Call to Action:** Ready to experience the lauren bays Beauty difference?
 Schedule your consultation or treatment today.

 **Button Text:** Book an Appointment